mariamicioni/mariamicioni/README.md

 # Hi 👋, I'm Maria Micioni

-A dedicated and enthusiastic Web Developer, currently living in Switzerland
+A dedicated and enthusiastic Web Developer, living in Switzerland

 😄 Pronouns: Maria